Citrullin/documentation/general/0.1/how-to-guides/create-a-low-budget-bosch-xdk-clone.md

     If you're using the optional TSL2561 and VEML6070 sensors, also add `USEMODULE += tsl2561` and `USEMODULE += veml6070` to the file.
     :::

-3. Compile and flash the operating system and application.
-Replace the `$BOARD` AND `$USB_PORT` placeholders with the name of your board AND the path to your USB-to-UART connector such as `/dev/ttyUSB0`
+3. Compile and flash the operating system and the application.
+Replace the `$BOARD` AND `$USB_PORT` placeholders with the name of your board and the path to your USB-to-UART connector such as `/dev/ttyUSB0`.

     ```bash
     BOARD=BOARD PORT=USB_PORT make flash term